 How is the information collected?

 The information is collected by the process of correspondence.

 Lawful basis for processing your personal data

-Our lawful basis for processing data relating to the provision of legal and business updates and invitations to events is legitmate interests.
-Our legitimate interest may include:
+Our lawful basis for processing data relating to correspondence is our legitmate interests.
+Our legitimate interests may include:

 Conducting our business as a law firm specialising in employment law